QuickBooks Blog

 Accounting spreadsheets require manual entry, so your risk of error is high.
 Business owners who use spreadsheets may use an outdated version of the program and risk losing documents altogether.
 And if spreadsheet links contain errors, your data may be incorrect.

-Use QuickBooks to save time and increase the accuracy of your accounting records.
-If you need a real-time spending tracker, select from the expense reports available.
-Then scan receipts and other source documents and attach them to journal entries.
-Use QuickBooks to download your bank statements and credit card activity into your accounting records.
+QuickBooks Online can save you time and increase the accuracy of your accounting records.
+If you need a real-time spending tracker, you can select from the expense reports available.
+Then, it’s simply a matter of scanning receipts (and other source documents) and attaching them to journal entries.
+You can also use QuickBooks to download your bank statements and credit card activity into your accounting records.
 You’ll save time and reconcile your bank account faster.

 With an accounting software like QuickBooks, you can process more transactions in less time.
 Make the switch to accounting software, so you’re ready to take on more business.